Biography - Star of Stage & Screen

 Bob is one of the finest vocal exponents of the timeless, classic love songs, written by the classic romanticists, such as Cole Porter and Burt Bacharach.
 Along with swing, reminiscent of Sinatra and Bublé, the soul of Marvin Gaye and Stevie Wonder and the sweet soul/jazz of George Benson and Al Jarreau, Bob, not only offers the sound of sophistication, but the very essence of the complete showman.

-But it's not just 'the voice', the warmth of Bob's personality and the consummate ease with which he engages an audience - no matter the size and divertsity, leaves everyone with the feeling of an intimate show experience.
+But it's not just 'the voice', the warmth of Bob's personality and the consummate ease with which he engages an audience — no matter the size and diversity — leaves everyone with the feeling of an intimate show experience.

-In addition to the television plaudits and a music career - which has seen Bob tour with the Drifters and write/record an album with Australian rock legend – Brian Cadd, Bob still lists one of his proudest achievements as being awarded a Media Peace Prize for his song ‘Change The Future’, which he wrote and recorded to raise funds for UNICEF.
+In addition to the television plaudits and a music career that has seen Bob tour with the Drifters and write/record an album with Australian rock legend, Brian Cadd, Bob still lists one of his proudest achievements as being awarded a Media Peace Prize for his song ‘Change The Future’, written and recorded to raise funds for UNICEF.
 The song clip was also used in Sir Bob Geldof’s ‘Sport Aid’ promotion.